microsoft/CNTK/Examples/Image/Detection/FasterRCNN/README.md

 ### Running Faster R-CNN on your own data

-Preparing your own data and annotating it with ground truth bounding boxes is describer [here](https://docs.microsoft.com/en-us/cognitive-toolkit/Object-Detection-using-Fast-R-CNN#train-on-your-own-data).
+Preparing your own data and annotating it with ground truth bounding boxes is described [here](https://docs.microsoft.com/en-us/cognitive-toolkit/Object-Detection-using-Fast-R-CNN#train-on-your-own-data).
-After storing your images in the described folder structure and annotating them please run
+After storing your images in the described folder structure and annotating them, please run

 `python Examples/Image/Detection/utils/annotations/annotations_helper.py`